Study of $\chi_{bJ}(2P)\to\omega\Upsilon(1S)$ at Belle

 yielding $\big(28.2\pm0.3\pm0.9\big)\times10^{6}$ events, where the statistical and systematic uncertainties are quoted, respectively.
 The systematic uncertainty is the sum in quadrature of the following sources: tracking (1.3\%), lepton identification $(0.4\%)$, fit procedure $(0.4\%)$, input branching fractions $(3.1\%)$, and the efficiency $(0.1\%)$.
+The individual data samples contributing to this total are summarized in Table~\ref{tab:BE_datasets}.

 In the combination of Eqs.~\ref{eqn:2P_bfCalculation} and~\ref{eqn:N3S}, the $\Upsilon(1S)\to\ell^{+}\ell^{-}$ branching fraction cancels.
 Using the present world averages~\cite{workman2022}, we obtain